 Brits are also be able to cross borders from England into Scotland and Wales without the need to quarantine.

-However, destinations including the United States and Portugal, which has reported new spikes in cases, require Brits to self-quarantine on return.
+Destinations including the United States, which have reported new spikes in cases, require Brits to self-quarantine on return.
 This is a two-week mandatory quarantine, with a fine of £1,000 in place for breaches.

 Hotels and bars welcomed back visitors on 3 July as public spaces including restaurants, pubs, cinemas and theatres resumed business.
 There are no driving restrictions on the island of Ireland now, meaning residents can travel to the Republic of Ireland.